 2. PPC Traffic Temperatures

 For those who have had prior successes with PPC marketing, there is a good chance they began by putting text ads on the Google Ads network.
-From this point, they tried to expand and utilize other PPC channels, such as Facebook and the Display network.
+From this point on, they tried to expand and utilize other PPC channels, such as Facebook and the Display Network.

 Then, the logic follows that the marketer would take the CTA that is working and replicate it elsewhere.
 Unfortunately, this often leads to fast failure.
-It is important to remember that visitors coming from various PPC channels will have different conversion intents.
-It also means that you must create a CTA with the conversion and temperature that matches the intent of the platform user.
+It is important to remember that visitors coming from various PPC channels will have different conversion intentions.
+It also means that you must create a CTA with a conversion and temperature that match the intent of the platform user.